In-Context Algorithm Emulation in Fixed-Weight Transformers: Preliminaries: Attention, In-Context Learning and Emulation

 where $W_K^{(h)} \mathrm{,} W_Q^{(h)} \in \R^{d_h\times d}$, $W_V^{(h)}\in\R^{d_o\times d}$, and $W_O^{(h)}\in\R^{n \times n_o}$ for $h\in[H]$.
 We use $\mathrm{Attn_s}$ to denote \textit{single-head} self-attention. \end{definition}

 Following the notation of \cite{hu2025universal}, we pick non-identical dimensions for weight matrices $W_K,W_Q,W_V$ for generality of our analysis.

-In the $K:=W_K X$, $Q:=W_Q X$, $V:=W_VX$ notation, a single-layer softmax attention unit takes a set of key vectors $K = \{k_1,\dots,k_n\}$, their corresponding value vectors $V=\{v_1,\dots,v_n\}$, and a query vector $q$, to produce an output as a weighted sum of the value vectors.
-The weights are given by $\text{Softmax}(k_i^\top q)$, emphasizing keys most similar to the query.
-That is, softmax attention uses the query as a cue to retrieve the most relevant value from memory (i.e., keys).
+In the common $K:=W_K X$, $Q:=W_Q X$, $V:=W_VX$ notation, a single-layer softmax attention takes a set of key vectors $K = \{k_1,\dots,k_n\}$, value vectors $V=\{v_1,\dots,v_n\}$, and a query vector $q$, to produce an output as a weighted sum of the value vectors.
+The weights on $v_i$ is $\Softmax(k_i^\top q)$, emphasizing values whose keys are most similar to the query.
+That is, the softmax attention uses the query as a cue to retrieve the most relevant information from the values (via their keys).

-\paragraph{In-Context Learning Setup.} In the standard in-context learning setup, we ask a model to approximate an unknown function $f: X\to Y$ not seen during training.